 …and then I saw it.

-So I joked to Jessica, “what next, Forenza roll-neck sweaters?”
+So I joked to Jessica, “What's next, Forenza roll-neck sweaters?”

 “Yes,” she said.
 “Forenza will be returning to The Limited this fall.”
 I am armed and ready with my bottle of Aqua Net!